cx1995tju/all_linux_comment/Documentation/scheduler/sched-nice-design.rst

 this was long ago when hardware was weaker and caches were smaller, and people were running number crunching apps at nice +19.)

-So for HZ=1000 we changed nice +19 to 5msecs, because that felt like the right minimal granularity - and this translates to 5% CPU utilization.
+So for HZ=1000 we changed nice +19 to 5msecs, because that felt like the        // nice +19 不是 1 jiffy 的时间片咯，而是 5ms
+right minimal granularity - and this translates to 5% CPU utilization.
 But the fundamental HZ-sensitive property for nice+19 still remained, and we never got a single complaint about nice +19 being too _weak_ in